dimachDevNetOps/Ambev-Test/README.md

 <span>&#10042;</span>  Architecture Drawing :

-Design Drawing Over the Challege to DevOps Engineer is linked over this Images bellow just click to check the architecture!
+Design Drawing Over the Challege to DevOps Engineer is linked over this Images bellow just click into the image to check the architecture!

 Explanation of the Sructure Presented :